 Crafting False Credentials

-An employee’s level of education, experience, and skills can affect their ability to perform specific tasks and be viewed as competent.
-The organization might require employees to maintain a certain level of these attributes throughout their employment to keep them competitive.
+An employee’s education, experience, and skills level can affect their ability to perform specific tasks and be viewed as competent.
+The organization might require employees to maintain certain attributes throughout their employment to keep them competitive.
 If an employee falsifies certificates, resumes, or a document related to professional performance or credentials, this represents a form of misconduct.

 An example of crafting false documents and credentials can include an employee exaggerating their qualifications on a document, tampering with human resources records to make themselves look better, or altering professional certificates.
 This type of misconduct can also occur when a candidate for employment lies about schooling or skills during the interview process to secure a job.